 Group blocks Hudson Memorial Bridge in Decatur to protest officer-involved shooting death of Steve Perkins

 DECATUR, Ala.
-(WAFF) - Traffic is stopped on Hudson Memorial Bridge into Decatur as protestors seem to have stopped in the line of traffic in the middle of the bridge.
+(WAFF) - Traffic was stopped on Hudson Memorial Bridge into Decatur as protestors stopped in the line of traffic in the middle of the bridge on Thursday evening.

-WAFF 48′s Savannah Sapp is among those stuck in traffic.
-Sapp says she has seen people with signs referencing the death of Steve Perkins.
+WAFF 48′s Savannah Sapp was among those stuck in traffic.
+Sapp says she saw people with signs referencing the death of Steve Perkins.

+Passions were raging in Decatur as it has been officially three weeks since the officer-involved shooting death of Perkins.

+Protesters wanted attention and they got it, shutting down a portion of the bridge that overlooks the Tennessee River.

 Click Here to Subscribe on YouTube: Watch the latest WAFF 48 news, sports & weather videos on our YouTube channel!